MediaComem/comem-archidep/ex/config-through-environment.md

 ## Setup

-Make sure you have done the [previous exercise](git-clone-deployment.md) and the [Git collaboration](https://github.com/MediaComem/comem-archidep-php-todo-exercise) exercise first.
+Make sure you have completed the [previous exercise](git-clone-deployment.md) and the [Git collaboration](https://github.com/MediaComem/comem-archidep-php-todo-exercise) exercise first.